slalom/eks-iac/README.md

 You'll see the nodes come online

+### Assuming Role For admin (root) team members that did not create the cluster
+After the cluster creator has done the steps above, other root/admin team members can configure their local desktop by following docs/AssumingEKSRootRole.me instructions

 # AWS Systems Manager - Session Manager
 In order to manage and troubleshoot issues with the EKS worker nodes, a bastion host is needed.
 AWS Systems Manager comes with a feature under the `Session Manager` that allows you to SSH into any EC2 instance that you configured with the SSM manager.